 When you find yourself in a difficult situation calm the body and mind by focusing on it and taking deeper slower breaths– yes breathing may seem like the last thing on your mind when going through stress or sadness of relationship issues but it can influence your state quickly when you begin to focus on it.
 When you are calmer, your reactions will be calmer, you are less likely to be too needy or aggressive.
 It is also in calm states that we gain clarity and perspective on how to deal with things.

 Sometimes when we love someone, we can feel some kind of responsibility for the way they behave and the way they treat us.
 We may self-blame or want to manage their life for them.
-If you can relate to this then you need to remind yourself that you are NOT responsible for anyone else’s behaviour or actions.
-Everyone has the power to control their own behaviour, to seek help if they need it.
+If you can relate to this then you need to remind yourself that you are NOT responsible for anyone else’s behavior or actions.
+Everyone has the power to control their own behavior, to seek help if they need it.
 The question to ask yourself here is are you caring or care-taking?
-Caring is looking after someone because you care about them, care taking is where you are stepping in and doing something that that person should and could be doing for themselves.
-If you are making excuses for bad behavior, putting yourself last, you may think you are helping but in actual fact you could be enabling.
+Caring is looking after someone because you care about them, caretaking is where you are stepping in and doing something that that person should and could be doing for themselves.
+If you are making excuses for bad behavior, putting yourself last, you may think you are helping but in actual fact, you could be enabling.
 Enabling harmful habits will not solve any issues.
 Boundaries are needed here.

 4. Allow yourself to feel all the emotions that come

-The journey to having a close rewarding partnership is not straight forward.
-We’re made to believe from childhood that you find the one, fall in love and live happily ever after.
-It doesn’t stop at Disney, modern day movies constantly still portray this.
+The journey to having a close rewarding partnership is not straightforward.
+We’re made to believe from childhood that you find the one, fall in love, and live happily ever after.
+It doesn’t stop at Disney, modern-day movies constantly still portray this.
 However there evitable are ups and downs.
 Become friends with your feelings, rather than push them away or drown them out with something else.